arnaidu/WebVision_CSC207_Project/README.md

 figure this out as I want to move past this older project.
 The IDE used for this project was IntelliJ.
 There may be a need to right click on pom.xml in order to add it as a maven project.
 When everything is set up then you can run the Application.java within the IDE.
 Running this from a terminal won't work.

-Note: The path to where the java files are is `WebvisionWebapp/src/main/java/com/csc/spring`.
-This is where the implementation is and the Application.java file to run if you want.
-Again, do not run in a terminal, as there is no .jar file as yet.
-I might come back to this to fix it later, but I am more focused on job applications right now.

 Run the application and wait for Java spring to open and start the project.
 If there are no errors you should be notified on the console that